memenovation/coming-soon-template/README.md

-# Coming Soon Site Template
+# Nextjs Simple Form Template

-This project is the an example of a coming soon site template.
+This project is an example of a simple nextjs form template with basic form fields and API sending data to Airtable.

 ## Technologies